Generation of effective massive Spin-2 fields through spontaneous symmetry breaking of scalar field: Introduction

 SSB is a unifying concept that explains, among other things, ferromagnetism, superconductivity, Bose-Einstein condensation, and the Higgs mechanism~\cite{Coleman:1985rnk,beekman2019introduction,kapusta1981bose, coleman1974spontaneous, PhysRevD.42.3587, CONSOLI1985653}.
 SSB arises from the interplay between nonlinearity and symmetric potentials.
 It is well known that the symmetry of the ground state in models with nonlinear interactions mirrors the symmetry of the external/self-interacting potential \cite{beekman2019introduction}.
 This is always true in quantum mechanics (and any linear theory) as long as the nonlinearity remains sufficiently weak.
 However, SSB occurs when the nonlinearity reaches a critical strength.
 This phenomenon is easily observed in double-well potentials \cite{beekman2019introduction}.
-SSB plays a pivotal role in the standard model of particle physics, particularly about the Higgs~\cite{kibble2015spontaneous, weinberg1973perturbative, weinberg1976implications, miransky2002spontaneous}.
+SSB plays a pivotal role in the standard model of particle physics, particularly about the Higgs~\cite{weinberg1973perturbative, weinberg1976implications, miransky2002spontaneous,friederich2013gauge,kibble2015spontaneous}.

 We demonstrate that SSB of a scalar field can lead to non-trivial infrared (IR) effects on gravity.
-By using the complex scalar field minimally coupled to gravity, we present a unique approach for the origin of graviton mass.
-The effective mass of the graviton is related to the mass of the scalar field and the self-interaction coupling constant.
-In the case of local U(1) SSB, we show that the graviton mass is related to the mass of the gauge boson and the electric charge of the complex scalar field.
+By using the complex scalar field minimally coupled to gravity, we present a unique approach for the origin of mass of spin-2 fields.
+The effective mass of the spin-2 fields is related to the mass of the scalar field and the self-interaction coupling constant.
+In the case of local U(1) SSB, we show that the mass of spin-2 fields is related to the mass of the gauge boson and the electric charge of the complex scalar field.
 Our results show that the millicharged dark matter scalar fields that generate dark photons can lead to graviton mass of the same order as the Hubble constant $(H_0)$.
 Consequently, the mechanism provides a \emph{natural explanation} for the current acceleration of the universe.
-In the remainder of this work, we explicitly demonstrate how the graviton mass arises from the non-zero VEV of the complex scalar field in three different scenarios: Global $U(1)$ invariance, local $U(1)$ invariance and Coleman-Weinberg mechanism~\cite{Coleman:1973jx,Jackiw:1974cv}. \\
+In the remainder of this work, we explicitly demonstrate how the mass of spin-2 fields arises from the non-zero VEV of the complex scalar field in three different scenarios: Global $U(1)$ invariance, local $U(1)$ invariance and Coleman-Weinberg mechanism~\cite{Coleman:1973jx,Jackiw:1974cv}.